Does your 18-month-old…

 - Difficulty with understanding: unable to point to common body parts when asked or follow a simple one-step direction unless accompanied by a gesture

-- Child is frustrated when trying to communicate (may show you frustration by temper tantrums, biting, hitting)
+- The child is frustrated when trying to communicate (may show you frustration by temper tantrums, biting, hitting)

 - Limited pretend play skills (e.g. Give baby a bottle, pat their back, put to bed)